 A Strategy for Investing in Davis Real Estate

-Let me suggest a strategy that I have seen many parents use to provide a great housing option for their child, while lowering the overall cost of sending a child to college.
+If you are looking for an investment in Davis Real Estate, let us suggest a strategy that many parents use to provide a great housing option while lowering the overall cost of sending a child to college:

-- During the summer between Freshman and Sophomore year, the parents purchase a three bedroom, 2 bath home or half-plex in Davis, either near campus or along one of the many free "UniTrans" bus routes that run throughout Davis.
+- During the summer between Freshman and Sophomore year, you purchase a three bedroom, 2 bath home, half-plex or condo in Davis.

 - In the fall of sophomore year the student moves into the home, occupying the Master bedroom with private bath.
 The student invites two friends to share the home, each getting their own room and sharing a bathroom.

-The rent paid by the two students in the guest rooms will offset some of the monthly mortgage that the parents are paying on the house.
+The rent paid by the two students in the guest rooms will offset some of the mortgage and maintenance expenses.

-The child acts as property manager, seeing that the property is kept in good condition and that maintenance is kept up, and rent paid on time.
+Your child acts as property manager seeing that the property is kept in good condition and collects the rent.

-The parents get to take depreciation against their taxes on the home.
-Upkeep and expenses are offsets against the rental income.
-The parents might pay a small fee to the child to act as property manager.
+You get to take depreciation against your taxes on the home.
+Expenses are offsets against the rental income.
+You might even pay a small fee to your student to act as property manager.
 This payment is also a deduction against rental income. *

-- During the 3 remaining years of the child’s college education (perhaps more), the home might appreciate in value.
-Also, the rent being paid by the guest students helps pay the mortgage and build equity in the home.
-Best of all, the student has peace of mind.
+- During the 3 remaining years of college, the home may appreciate in value.
+The rent being paid by the guest students helps pay the mortgage and build equity in the home.
+Best of all, your student has peace of mind.
 They always know where they will be living each year.
 No frantic search for an apartment before schools starts.

-- After the child graduates, the parents can sell the home or continue to rent it out, having a local Davis Property Management Company handle the leases, rent and maintenance.
+- After your student graduates, you can sell the home or continue to rent it out.

-- If, after graduation, the child chooses to make Davis their home (many do!), then they already have a place to live, and they can arrange to buy it or lease it from the parents.
-Some parents might even make the home a graduation gift to the child!!
+- If after graduation, your child chooses to make Davis their home (many do!), then they already have a place to live, and they can arrange to lease or purchase the property from you.

 *Of course this is just an outline.
-I recommend that you consult your accountant or tax advisor to understand the facts about depreciation and deduction of expenses on a rental property in California.
+We recommend that you consult a professional about the facts on depreciation and deduction of expenses on a rental property in California.